prinako/custom-debian10-kde/README.md

 # custom-debian10-kde
-A strip to help you create your own customize Debian base distribution.
+A script to help you create your own customise Debian base distribution.

 1. You will need root permite to start.
 2. First run the install_pak to install all the packages need for the